dbojan/csvEdit_Esmeralda/README.md

 singles+series/j/jack/jack.s01e03.. or series+singles/j/jack/jack.s01e03

+### folder to playlist conversion
-can also convert path to m3u list (for example to create mp3 files playlist): url is path to file on the disk, name is filename without extension. start "" /wait csvEdit.exe d:\media\music    1.m3u
+can also convert path (folder) to m3u list (for example to create mp3 files playlist): url is path to file on the disk, name is filename without extension. start "" /wait csvEdit.exe d:\media\music    1.m3u

-Editing all kind of tables:
+## Editing all kind of tables:
 To remove a row:
  -select one or more cells in the row you wish to remove -in menu go to 'modify/remove rows'